-Measures the number of times residents are sent to the emergency room per thousand days of short-term patient care.
-Avoiding emergency medical situations is one way to gauge patient well-being during rehabilitation.
+This is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
+Avoiding emergency medical situations is one way to measure patient care during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-Measures the percentage of short-term residents that saw functional improvements, such as enhanced ability to perform activities of daily living.
-Many would argue this is a reliable measure of rehabilitation performance.
+This is the percent of short-term patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.

 Scores for Washington, DC